Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 If the organization treats OKRs as a performance theater, people will learn to write safe objectives, negotiate easy key results, and tell success-shaped stories at the end of the quarter.

-The framework is not the hard part.

-The hard part is whether the organization can tolerate honest measurement.
+The hard part is whether the organization can tolerate honest measurement, regardless of framework.

 Can it look at a missed target and ask what was learned, or does it need someone to blame?